ppibburr/mruby-girffi/README.md

 * Ruby style method invokation. `(self, string_required, may_be_null, callback, out_param)` becomes `(string, *o, &b)`.
 * Instantly write applications using the latest GObject based libraries. (nightly builds, even your own, if you compile your own typelibs)

+Cons
+===
+* A slight smell of `C` is left over
+* Differences compared to the CRuby Gtk2 official bindings (method arguments order may differ.
+Constant naming conventions may differ)

+TODO
+===
+* Makes no attempt to manage memory
+  Some will be implemented, but limited to instructions in typelibs.

 Authors
 ===
 ppibburr tulnor33@gmail.com